 - ½ teaspoon fine sea salt

 - ¼ teaspoon dried thyme

-- Cook the frozen corn according to the package directions (do not add any salt when cooking the corn).
-Drain and set aside.
+- Cook the frozen corn until tender according to the package directions (don’t add any salt when cooking).
+Drain then set aside.

 - Meanwhile, add the butter to a large skillet set over medium heat.
 When melted and warmed, add in the onion, celery and carrot.
 Cook, stirring occasionally, for about 6 to 8 minutes, until tender.